-For small finance bank, Reserve Bank of India has not prescribed capital charge for market risk.
+For Small Finance Bank, RBI has not prescribed capital charge for market risk.
 Since market risk framework also covers specific risk charge, therefore, to assess the credit risk in the trading book, an external rating based approach is used and risk weighted assets so computed are included under credit risk.

-Operational Risk Qualitative Disclosures
+X. Operational Risk Qualitative Disclosures

 Operational Risk is defined as the risk of losses resulting from inadequate or failed internal processes, people and systems or from external events, which includes but is not limited to legal risk.
-It is inherent in all activities arising out of a bank's business and operations and could result in financial losses, litigation, regulatory fines or other damage to the bank.
-The severity of impact on the bank, its employee and customers is dependent on the efficacy with which operational risk is managed by the bank.
-The goal is to keep operational risk at appropriate levels, in light of the bank's financial strength, the characteristics of its businesses, the markets in which it operates, and the competitive and regulatory environment in which it operates.
+It is inherent in all activities arising out of a bank's business and operations and could result in financial losses, litigation, regulatory fines or other damage to the Bank.
+The severity of impact on the Bank, its employee and customers is dependent on the efficacy with which operational risk is managed by the Bank.
+The goal is to keep operational risk at appropriate levels, in light of the Bank's financial strength, the characteristics of its businesses, the markets in which it operates, and the competitive and regulatory environment in which it operates.

-(a) Structure and Organization
+a) Structure and Organization